 President Jefferson delivers his first address to the newly convened seventh Congress of the United States in writing and is read aloud by the House clerk.
 Expressing his dislike for ceremony, Jefferson establishes the precedent, not broken until the presidency of Woodrow Wilson, of not delivering the State of the Union address in person.

-A convention between the United States and Britain regarding the treaty of 1794 is concluded.
-A commission rules that the United States owes £2,664, 000 to British citizens in settlement of Revolutionary War claims.
+The United States and Britain conclude a convention regarding Jay's Treaty of 1794 to resolve some outstanding issues about details in the treaty.
+A commission rules that the United States owes £600,000 to British citizens in settlement of Revolutionary War claims.

 Congress recognizes the War with Tripoli, authorizing the arming of merchant ships to ward off attacks.

 Congress reduces the size of the U.S. army to its 1796 limits.
 It also passes an act, which is signed into law by Jefferson, establishing an official United States Military Academy at West Point.

 Infamous excise taxes on commodities such as whiskey are repealed.